Jungfrau in Winter: Best Things to Do in Wengen, Jungfraujoch & Meiringen

 Homemade Swiss fondue at Winterlücke mountain hut in Haslital

 We stayed at Parkhotel du Sauvage in Meiringen.
-From there it was just 5 minutes walking to the gondola that took us to Reuti and from there another gondola to Bidmi ski area.
+From there, it was about a five-minute walk to the gondola to Reuti, followed by another gondola up to the Bidmi ski area.

 Parkhotel du Sauvage in Meiringen Switzerland